Natural Resources

 Forest overstory.
 The overstory in the grassland state is minimal and consists of a few trees growing along the parameter of pastures, and scattered shade trees within pastures.

 Forest understory.
-Pastures in good condition fall into the MDWRV (G128XY021TN) forage suitability group (FSG) in Tennessee.
+Pastures in good condition can be characterized by the MDWRV (G128XY021TN) forage suitability group (FSG) in Tennessee.
 Forage species rated as excellent for this site include the legumes alfalfa, ladino clover, and red clover.
 Cool season grasses rated as excellent include annual ryegrass, orchardgrass, tall fescue, timothy, and winter small grains.
-Warm season grasses rated as excellent include bermudagrass, big bluestem, caucasian bluestem, eastern gamagrass, indiangrass, little bluestem, switchgrass, pear millet and sorghum sudangrass.
+Warm season grasses rated as excellent include bermudagrass, big bluestem, caucasian bluestem, eastern gamagrass, indiangrass, little bluestem, switchgrass, pearl millet and sorghum sudangrass.
 Some species listed as excellent were not included in this description because they are known to have invasive tendencies and should be avoided if possible.

 Table 10.
 Ground cover